 Why do you trap and return?

 Trap-Neuter-Return (TNR) is the most humane and effective way of controlling feral cat populations.
-It has been used successfully in the US, England and Denmark, and in other forward-thinking countries.
-At a minimum, feral cats who are TNRed are spayed/neutered so they can no longer reproduce, vaccinated, and surgically ear-tipped on one ear (the universally-recognized sign of a cat who has been TNRed).
-Dedicated caretakers feed and provide shelter for TNRed cats, monitor the cats for illness, and remove new cats for TNR and tame ones for adoption.
-TNR eliminates the objectionable behavior of unsterilized animals that includes fighting and wandering (looking for mates).
-It not only controls the unchecked growth of unsterilized cats, but improves the health, behavior and quality of life of the homeless animals.
+It has been used successfully in the U.S., England, Denmark, and other forward-thinking countries.
+At a minimum, feral cats who are TNRed are spayed/neutered so they can no longer reproduce.
+They are also vaccinated and surgically ear-tipped on one ear (the universally-recognized sign of a cat who has been TNRed).
+Dedicated caretakers feed and provide shelter for TNRed cats, monitor the cats for illness, and remove new cats for TNR.
+Volunteers also remove tame cats to be socialized for adoption.
+TNR eliminates objectionable behaviors of unsterilized animals, such as fighting and wandering (looking for mates).
+It not only controls the unchecked growth of unsterilized cats, but also improves the health, behavior and quality of life of these homeless animals.

 Board of Directors